 Moved by Corrieri, seconded by Betcher, to accept the report of bids.
+Vote on Motion: 6-0.
+Motion declared carried unanimously.

 HEARING ON VACATION OF OPEN SPACE EASEMENT AND STORM WATER FLOWAGE EASEMENT AT 3910 MARICOPA DRIVE: The Mayor Pro-Tem opened the public hearing.
 He closed same after there was no one who asked to speak.